cytopia/ffscreencast/README.md

 When invoked without any arguments, it will start screen recording on the default screen without sound and without camera overlay.

-Device options (can be combined):
+Input options:
--s[num]       (Default) Enable screen capturing [with device number X]
+-s[num]           (Default) Enable screen capturing [with device number X].
+                  If no device number is specified it will use the default, if only one device is present, otherwise it will ask you to choose one
-              E.g.: -s or -s1
+                  Use: -s or -s1

+--sargs=          Additional screen arguments.
+                  Specify additional ffmpeg arguments for the screen input device.
+                  Use: --sargs="-framerate 30"
+                  Default: ''

 -a[num]           Enable audio capturing [with device number X]
+                  If no device number is specified it will use the default, if only one device is present, otherwise it will ask you to choose one
-              E.g.: -a or -a1
+                  Use: -a or -a1

+--aargs=          Additional audio arguments.
+                  Specify additional ffmpeg arguments for the audio input device.
+                  Use: --aargs="-ac 1"
+                  Default: '-ac 2'

 -c[num]           Add camera overlay [with device number X]
+                  If no device number is specified it will use the default, if only one device is present, otherwise it will ask you to choose one
-              E.g.: -c or -c1
+                  Use: -c or -c1

-Recording options (can be combined):
--f<num>       Frames per second (Default: 30)
-              E.g.: -f25
+--cargs=          Additional camera arguments
+                  Specify additional ffmpeg arguments for the camera input device.
+                  Use: --cargs="-video_size 1280x720"
+                  Default: ''

+Output options:
 -e<ext>           Output video format extension (Default: mkv)
                   E.g.: -emkv, or -eavi, or -emp4

-FFmpeg options (can be combined):
--args="..."
-Overwrite ffmpeg options.
+-oargs=           Additional output arguments
+                  Specify additional ffmpeg arguments for the output encoding.
+                  Use: --oargs="-crf 0"
                   Default: '-crf 0 -preset ultrafast'

-Behavior options (combine with device, recording- or list options):
+Behavior options:
 --dry             Show the command (without executing)

 List options:
+--list            List all devices
---slist       List screen capturing devices (monitors) --alist       List audio capturing devices (microphones) --clist       List camera capturing devices (cams)
+--slist           Only list screen capturing devices (monitors) --alist           Only list audio capturing devices (microphones) --clist           Only list camera capturing devices (cams)

 System information:
 --help            Show this help screen
 --version         Show version information
 --test            Test requirements

 ```

 The `num` (device numbers) can be omitted.
 If there is only one device of its type available, `ffscreencast` will automatically default to this device, otherwise it will ask interactively which device to use for recording.

 ### 2.2 Examples